kylebakerio/stats-in-vr/README.md

       stringify: JSON.stringify
     },

+    notargets: { type: "boolean", default: false }, // use to remove targets

     // thrown in are some sane defaults.
 This library is written/expects all stats to be given in lowercase everywhere, they will be uppercased as needed.
     // note that you can only have one or the other defined for a given property; for performance, only one will be checked per property. to maximize performance, set no targets.
     targetmax: {